 If your Mac still fails to boot, you have to recover data from your unbootable Mac first.
 Next, format Mac startup disk with Disk Utility, and then reinstall macOS in recovery mode.

-Your Mac won't start in Safe Mode prevents you from fixing your problematic Mac computer.
-This article offers the complete guide to help you out with this thorny problem.
-Whether you fail to enter Safe Mode but in normal mode, or your Mac takes forever to start in Safe Mode, this post can give you solutions.
+Your Mac won't start in Safe Mode preventing you from fixing your problematic Mac computer.
+This article offers a complete guide to help you out with this thorny problem.
+Whether you fail to enter Safe Mode but are in normal mode, or your Mac takes forever to start in Safe Mode, this post can give you solutions.

 Shut down your Mac and wait about 10 seconds.
 Press the power button to restart your Mac and immediately press down the Shift key until seeing the login window.